 To compensate, Ernest Bevin announced that all men being called up for National Service could opt to serve in coal mines instead of the armed forces.
 Not surprisingly the response was inadequate.

 National Service numbers were kept throughout the period of national service.
-So Bevin Boys were released from the mines at the same time as the release of the men in their enrolment batch who had served in the armed forces.
+So Bevin Boys would be released from the mines at the same time as the release of the men in their enrolment batch who had served in the armed forces.
 Not that this necessarily happened - read on ...

 My date of call-up was 7th February 1944, my eighteenth birthday.

-How I felt about becoming a Bevin Boy
+How I felt about being conscripted to work in a mine

 I have often been asked this question.